Title IX: Policy on Sexual Harassment

 5. Reporting for criminal prosecution - Reporting to the police

-NEMCC Police generally have jurisdiction over incidents occurring on Northeast MS Community College campus.
+NEMCC Police generally have jurisdiction over incidents occurring on the Northeast MS Community College campus.

 The Booneville Police generally have jurisdiction over incidents occurring in the city of Booneville, MS.

-The Prentiss County Sheriff’s Department generally have jurisdiction over incidents occurring in Prentiss County, MS.
+The Prentiss County Sheriff’s Department generally has jurisdiction over incidents occurring in Prentiss County, MS.

 In cases involving potential criminal conduct, consistent with state and local law, the College will determine whether appropriate law enforcement or other authorities should be notified.